ajrgodfrey/BrailleR/README.md

 1. Make accessing output simpler.
 2. Gain access to the content depicted in a graph.
-3. Help get inot R markdown easier.
+3. Help get into R markdown easier.
 5. Replace the tasks other users can do quickly using the RStudio IDE.

 ### You can help

-Any assistance in helping fill in the numerous gaps in the what BrailleR delivers will be most gratefully received.
+Any assistance to fill in the numerous gaps in what BrailleR delivers will be most gratefully received.
+As the primary developer of this package is himself blind, attempts to find out if the tools being created actually do replace visual elements or tasks requires a sighted person to sit alongside to offer commentary.

+### Wish list

+Some issues to resolve:

+1. get VI.ggplot() doing more; see vignette
+2. get more graphics ready for making into SVG for use on Tiger products; mostly in SVGThis() method
+3. Get more Graph types orking with the additional XML to mke them interactive.
+1. fix background of all code chunks in slides being made.
+This is probably an issue in the css file.
+2. get graph files named properly by TwoFactors(); including  boxplots etc vs each factor not both.
+3. In OneFactor() and TwoFactors(): ensure that boxplots are created for each factor unless a level is short of reps.
+4. WTF() doesn't pick up multiple outliers in boxplot() as more than one point
+6. fix VI.lm to cater for the weighted lm case.
+4. check the css is working for VI.lm()
+5. work out how to change colours in R console for low vision users
+6. create function to re-create vignettes from Rnw source into HTML
+5. Multiple language support was started but is in serious need of some love.
+7. Functions for the VI method to be completed include: VI.prcomp(), VI.factanal(), VI.glm(), VI.htest()?